coatyio/coaty-js/docs/man/developer-guide.md

 ## Communication event patterns

 By default, each Coaty container has a *Communication Manager* component that is registered implicitely with the container.
-It provides a set of predefined one-way and two-way communication event patterns to exchange object data in a decentralized Coaty application:
+It provides an essential set of one-way and two-way communication event patterns to exchange object data in a decentralized Coaty application: